Near-Optimal Sample Complexities of Divergence-based S-rectangular Distributionally Robust Reinforcement Learning: Learning S-rectangular Robust Markov Decision Processes

-The rest of this paper is dedicated to theoretical analyses and numerical validation of the statistical efficiency of estimating $V^*_{\cP} = v^*$ using $\hat v$.
-We conclude this section by introducing the following important proposition that provides an upper bound on the $l_\infty$ estimation error. \begin{proposition} Let $v^*$,$\hat{v}$ be the solution of $\cT^*(v) = v$ and $\hat{\mathbf{T}}^*(v) = v$, respectively.
-Then, the estimation error is upper bounded by
+The remainder of the paper is devoted to theoretical analysis and numerical validation of the statistical efficiency of estimating the optimal value $V^*_{\cP} = v^*$ using $\hat v$, and of estimating the optimal policy using $\hat \pi^*$.
+We conclude this section by introducing the following important proposition that provides an upper bound on the $l_\infty$ estimation error.